Griffin-Ndede/OnTrack-Bikeshare/README.md

 CSS - to style the different html pages

-Javascript - to display the user profile information on the user profile page
+Javascript - to display the user profile information on the user profile page and add event listeners to the buttons on the page.

 ## References